BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 Examples: Static stretching, yoga, Pilates, deep tissue stretching.

-How Often: A few minutes after every workout, plus 2–3 dedicated flexibility sessions per week.
+How Often: A few minutes after every workout, plus 2–3 dedicated flexibility training sessions per week.

 Tip: Warm up before stretching — flexibility work is most effective when muscles are warm.